Boise School District

 Cafeteria Services Provided During In-Person Learning: Per our Food & Nutrition Services Pandemic Plan, we plan to provide our usual cafeteria (and classroom) meal services.
 Students will be offered breakfast and lunch on the days they attend school in person.
 Curbside meals are available for students on days they are not attending school in person (see below).
-Supper meals are available after school for our daycare enrolled children or through our community schools & centers once the daycare centers close.

 - North Jr High School - parking lot off of Fort St. outside of cafeteria